What is an eating concern?

 - Bulimia nervosa is a serious, potentially life-threatening eating disorder characterized by a cycle of bingeing and compensatory behaviors such as self-induced vomiting designed to undo or compensate for the effects of binge eating.

 - Binge eating disorder is a type of eating disorder not otherwise specified and is characterized by recurrent binge eating without the regular use of compensatory measures to counter the binge eating.

 Take an Online Eating Disorders Screening

 - If you answered yes, take a free online eating disorder screening

 This anonymous online screening takes only a few minutes and consists of a series of questions.
-After completing the screening, you will receive referral information through the National Eating Disorders Association Helpline for personal evaluation by a medical professional.
+After completing the screening, you will receive referrals, resources, and more information.
 This is a great first step if you are concerned about your relationship with food and your body.